First Time User? Sign Up Now

 Nonmedulloblastoma embryonal tumors may occur anywhere in the CNS, and presentation is variable.
 Usually there is significant neurologic dysfunction associated with lethargy and vomiting.
 Supratentorial embryonal tumors (refer to Figure 1) will result in focal neurologic deficits such as hemiparesis and visual field loss, depending on which portion of the cerebral cortex is involved.
 They may also result in seizures and obtundation.

-The World Health Organization (WHO) Classification of Tumors of the Central Nervous System (CNS) classifies nonmedulloblastoma embryonal tumors primarily by histologic and immunohistologic features, with the exception of embryonal tumor with multilayered rosettes (ETMR) and atypical teratoid tumor with rhabdoid features.
+The WHO Classification of Tumors of the CNS classifies nonmedulloblastoma embryonal tumors primarily by histologic and immunohistologic features, with the exception of ETMR and atypical teratoid tumor with rhabdoid features.
 By definition, these tumors arise in the cerebral hemisphere, brain stem, or spinal cord and are composed of undifferentiated or poorly differentiated neuroepithelial cells that may display divergent differentiation.
 This classification, based on the histopathological characteristics and location of the tumor, is as follows:

 CNS embryonal tumors that demonstrate distinct areas of neuronal differentiation are termed cerebral neuroblastomas and, if ganglion cells are present, ganglioneuroblastomas.
 Likewise, medulloepitheliomas have a specific histologic pattern and remain a separate entity.[1,2]